Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Preliminaries and outline of the proof

 To each sum $\wt I_s$ as in \eqref{II1} we associate a diagram $\gD$ as in fig.~\ref{f:F0}(a), constructed according to a rule, explained below; we then write $\wt I_s=\wt I_s(\gD)$.
 The root of a diagram $\gD$, associated with a sum $\wt I_s$, is the vertex $a^{(m)}_{s}(\tau_1)$.
 If $a^{(p)}_{s'}(t)$, $p\geq 1$, is any vertex of the diagram $\gD$, then it generates a {\it block} of four vertices, three of which correspond to a choice of the three terms $a^{(m_1)}, a^{(m_2)} , \bar a^{(m_3)}$ in the decomposition \eqref{an} of $a^{(p)}_{s'}(t)$.
 These three are called {\it real vertices}, and the vertex $a^{(p)}_{s'}$ is called the {\it parent} of the block.
 The fourth vertex of the block, denoted by $\bar w_{s''}$, is called the {\it conjugated virtual vertex}.
 It corresponds to the factor $\de^{s'}_{s''}$ in \eqref{an}, is coupled with the parent $a^{(p)}_{s'}(t)$ by an edge and one can think that its role is to couple the block with its parent.
 Similarly, each vertex $\bar a^{(p)}_{s'}(t)$ with degree $p\geq 1$ generates a block, where the three real vertices correspond to a choice of the terms $\bar a^{(m_1)}, \bar a^{(m_2)} , a^{(m_3)}$ in the formula, conjugated to \eqref{an}, and the fourth vertex $w_{s''}$ is the {\it non-conjugated virtual vertex} (corresponding to factor $\de_{s''}^{s'}$).

 We denote by $\gD_m$ the set of all diagrams $\gD$ associated with different terms $\wt I_s$ from \eqref{II1}, sum of which gives $a_s^{(m)}(\tau_1)$. \footnote{As we will see, structure of the set $\gD_m$ depends on $a^{(m)}_s(\tau_1)$ through the index $m$ only.
-This will become more clear in Section~\ref{s:D}, in which we will construct the set $\gD_m$ accurately.} Then in every diagram $\gD\in\gD_m$ there are $m$ blocks, and in each block there are two conjugated and two non-conjugated vertices.
-By convention, in each block we draw and enumerate first the non-conjugated vertices and then the conjugated, and the virtual vertex is always positioned at the second or forth place, depending whether it is conjugated or not, see fig.~\ref{f:F0}(a).
+This will become more clear in Section~\ref{s:D}, where we will construct $\gD_m$ carefully.} Then in every diagram $\gD\in\gD_m$ there are $m$ blocks, and in each block there are two conjugated and two non-conjugated vertices.
+By convention, in each block we draw and enumerate first the non-conjugated vertices and then the conjugated.
+The virtual vertex is always positioned at the second or forth place, depending whether it is conjugated or not, see fig.~\ref{f:F0}(a).

 We denote by $\xi_1,\ldots,\xi_{2m}$ the indices $s_j\in\Z^d_L$, enumerating the non-conjugated vertices, and by $\s_1,\ldots,\s_{2m}$ -- those enumerating the conjugated vertices.
 Then, setting $\xi_0=s$, the diagram from fig.~\ref{f:F0}(a) takes the form as in fig.~\ref{f:F0}(b).
 For more examples see fig.~\ref{f:F2}, \ref{f:F3}(a-c), where we write $c$ instead of $a$ and omit indices $\xi$ and $\s$.